yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 A nice initiatief to update the Luma stack with newer and faster scripts, making the Magento 2 front-end faster, but… Next to your Theme, you need to change and administer your extensions to be Breeze compatible.
 It’s a good option if you don't have to many 3rd party Extension and Need optimisation voor a Luma based Magento 2 Theme.

 ---
+# All in all, what we can do
+- Tune the hell out of the backend
+- Add Breeze, Magepack, WebP,

+And contemplate on what is next in the future

+---
 # Conclusion